-We have examined the summary of contributions to the Reuters Supplementary Pension Scheme (the 'Scheme') for the Scheme year ended 31 December 2023 which is set out in the Trustee's report on page 22.
+We have examined the summary of contributions to the Reuters Supplementary Pension Scheme (the 'Scheme') for the Scheme year ended 31 December 2024 which is set out in the Trustee's report on page 10.

-In our opinion, contributions for the Scheme year ended 31 December 2023 as reported in the summary of contributions and payable under the Schedule of Contributions have in all material respects been paid at least in accordance with the Schedule of Contributions certified by the scheme actuary on 23 March 2022.
+In our opinion, contributions for the scheme year ended 31 December 2024 as reported in the summary of contributions and payable under the schedules of contributions have in all material respects been paid at least in accordance with the schedules of contributions certified by the scheme actuary on 23 March 2022 and 27 March 2024.